 1. Engage as many of the senses as possible as you read

 When we read books we generally engage several of our senses in the process.
-The reason for this is it enhances our reading and actually increases are investment in what we are reading.
+The reason for this is it enhances our reading and actually increases our investment in what we are reading.
 Books that leave an impression are those books that “get under our skin.”
 There is something about the characters or the setting; the twists and turns of the plot that causes us to want to keep reading.
 To get to the end and find out how the puzzle gets solved.

 The Bible is no different.
-The are all kinds of characters, plot twists, settings and more to keep us engrossed.
+There are all kinds of characters, plot twists, settings and more to keep us engrossed.
 I find that what has happened is that we have characterized the Bible as a manual rather than what it is–God’s story played out through the human drama.
 I could have said along-side the human drama, but this is not correct.
-The Bible is the only religious text that reveals the main character through the lives, events and circumstances of the other minor characters.
+The Bible is the only religious text that reveals the main character through the lives, events, and circumstances of the other minor characters.
 We see God for who he is because we see how the other players respond and interact with God.

-If we are going to maximize the impact of the Bible in our reading we have to do a better job of become engrossed in the reading of the Bible.
+If we are going to maximize the impact of the Bible in our reading we have to do a better job of becoming engrossed in the reading of the Bible.
 We must allow our imagination to pull us into the stories and characters we encounter.
 We should be able to feel the dirt or road or grass beneath our feet.
 To smell the aromas wafting in around us, whether they be intoxicating or revolting.
 The sensation of a rock in our hands, the sling on our fingertips, the water over our heads.
 This and so much more must be experienced, not merely known as bits of data.

 When you read about Lazarus dying, can you hear the wailing of his sisters and friends?
 When Peter faltered after walking on the water could you feel the weight of your body sinking into the sea?
-When Jesus fed the five thousand did wonder how the fish would taste?
+When Jesus fed the five thousand did you wonder how the fish would taste?

 God has given to us the ability to imagine, not so we can conjure up any whim or fancy as we read the Bible.
 It is not a time to ask the “what if” questions that draw us away from the story rather than draw us in.
 Our holy imagination should help us to step into the world of the Bible.
 It should help us to better sense the human element of the story.
 We have to understand that the human element is what bridges us to the God of the Bible.

 We must engage as many of our senses as possible when we read.
-This will get us closer to understanding what was truly taking place as we flip the pages from on chapter to the next.
+This will get us closer to understanding what was truly taking place as we flip the pages from one chapter to the next.

 2. Conversations last longer than lectures